shailoh/Hacking_P2.2_2019/read_me_folder/ReadMe_Romy.md

 We made a list of references and a start up plan you that you can find below:
 ### https://github.com/somsromy/Files/blob/master/Hacking.md

-After Malou left, Oriane and I went to the city centre to look for shoes that we coudl use and took some pictures.
+After Malou left, Oriane and I went to the city centre to look for shoes that we could use and took some pictures.
+You can find them here https://romyhacking.hotglue.me/
+* It was quite weird that the AXI Schoen already sold many exact cheap copies of popular expensice brands.
+Almost all the shoes here were copies, the Gucci one with the beads stood out to us.

 # MONDAY 3th June
 ##### Self directed working on the production